-(1) These Common Units were issued as "profits interests" for tax purposes and do not require the payment of an exercise price, but rather entitle the holder to participate in our future appreciation from and after the date of grant of the applicable Common Units.
+(1) The Profits Interests do not require the payment of an exercise price.
 Despite this, we believe they are most similar economically to stock options and are properly classified as "options" under the definition provided in Item 402(a)(6)(i) of Regulation S-K as an instrument with an "option-like feature."
-The prices reflected in this column represent the fair market value of our Common Units on the date on which the Profits Interests were granted.